matrix-org/synapse/docs/development/contributing_guide.md

 The code of Synapse is written in Python 3.
 To do pretty much anything, you'll need [a recent version of Python 3](https://www.python.org/downloads/).
 Your Python also needs support for [virtual environments](https://docs.python.org/3/library/venv.html).
 This is usually built-in, but some Linux distributions like Debian and Ubuntu split it out into its own package.
 Running `sudo apt install python3-venv` should be enough.

+A recent version of the Rust compiler is needed to build the native modules.
+The easiest way of installing the latest version is to use [rustup](https://rustup.rs/).

 Synapse can connect to PostgreSQL via the [psycopg2](https://pypi.org/project/psycopg2/) Python library.
 Building this library from source requires access to PostgreSQL's C header files.
 On Debian or Ubuntu Linux, these can be installed with `sudo apt install libpq-dev`.

 Synapse has an optional, improved user search with better Unicode support.
 For that you need the development package of `libicu`.
 On Debian or Ubuntu Linux, this can be installed with `sudo apt install libicu-dev`.